-- Go to Settings and click Update & security Recovery. - 2.
+- Go to ☼ (Settings) and click Update & security -> Recovery. - 2.
 Click Restart now under Advanced startup. - 3.
 Click Troubleshoot -> TOSHIBA Maintenance Utility.

-If you select the deletion method and continue with the operation, you will lose all data (including the operating system and recovery partition) on the internal storage.
-Make sure that you have already created recovery media if you want to use the computer after erasing your internal storage.
+If you select the deletion method and continue with the operation, you will lose all data (including the operating system and recovery partition) on the internal storage drives.
+Make sure that you have already created recovery media if you want to use the computer after erasing your hard disk drive(s).